Mattjones444/Code-Institute/README.md

 \## Responsive layout

-The site is designed to be flexible, fluid, responsive and aesthetically enjoyable on all screen sizes and resolutions starting from 350px (based on [statistics for 2022](https://worship.agency/wp-content/uploads/2022/01/mobile-screen-sizes-2022.png)).
-To ensure better performance on mobile devices, mobile versions (smaller in size with different aspect ratios) of all hero images are provided.
+The site is designed to be flexible, fluid, responsive and aesthetically enjoyable on all screen sizes and resolutions starting from 390px.
+To ensure better performance on mobile devices, mobile versions (smaller in size with different aspect ratios) most of the hero images are in a smaller image format.
 It was considered necessary because the images play a significant role in delivering the semantics of the website and providing the intended user experience.

 ![Responsiveness testing results:] [Excel](/assets/readme/responsivenesstesting.xlsx), [Excel]]